-If you have any questions about this report or concerning your water utility, please contact Kevin McBrayer at 662.316.2120 or Audrey Crane at 662.534.4147.
+If you have any questions about this report or concerning your water utility, please contact Audrey Crane at 662.534.4147.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first Monday of each month at 7:00 PM at 1534 CR 107, New Albany, MS 38652.
+They are held on the first Monday of each month at 7:00 PM at the Wallerville Water Association office located at 1534 CR 107, New Albany, MS 38652.